 Green America Celebrates Pride Month

-Submitted by egreene on
+Submitted by bbennett on

 Photo from a pride parade in Portland, Oregon, in 2017.
 Photo by Png Studios

-LGBTQ+ people have always existed, but in American culture, those identities were not just unaccepted but criminalized throughout history.
 There was a turning point in June 1969, when patrons, led by transgender women of color, at the New York City gay bar The Stonewall Inn fought back when police attacked them during a routine raid of gay bars.
 Protests where activists demanded the right to live openly popped up in New York and around the country.
-The first pride marches took place during the anniversary of the riots, in June 1970, in Chicago, Los Angeles, New York, and San Francisco.
-In 2015, the Supreme Court declared same-sex marriage legal in all 50 states.
-Stonewall was named a national monument in 2016, and for the 50th anniversary of the riot in 2019, five million LGBTQ+ people and allies marched in New York.
-Finally, the city’s police commissioner gave a formal apology for police actions that night in 1969.
+In June 1970, the one-year anniversary of Stonewall, pride marches took place for the first time in Chicago, Los Angeles, New York, and San Francisco.

 As with all heritage months, we celebrate our differences, acknowledge historical victories and setbacks, and fight for justice for people who may be of different backgrounds than oneself.
 This month brings us together to remember, honor, and be inspired by LGBTQ+ pride and history as well as the countless individuals of those backgrounds who have made tremendous contributions to our country.
-We also highlight the continued fight for equality.

-To help enhance your celebration with content you can use all year long, Green America is pleased to share Pride resources that highlight accomplishments and the justice still needed in society, the economy, and the environment.
+To help enhance your celebration with content you can use all year long, Green America is pleased to share Pride resources that highlight accomplishments, and the justice still needed in society, the economy, and the environment.
 We do this as a reflection of our vision: “to work for a world where all people have enough, where all communities are healthy and safe, and where the abundance of the Earth is preserved for all the generations to come.”

 Together, let’s celebrate and recommit ourselves to building a just society.